Maikxx/weekly-nerd-1819/articles/TYPESCRIPT.md

 I like TypeScript, everyone knows that who knows me.
 While I think it is fun and easy to use, it _can_ be overwhelming to set up, especially in large scale projects.
-You should definately have a firm grasp of JavaScript itself before also learning to use TypeScript.
+You should definitely have a firm grasp of JavaScript itself before also learning to use TypeScript.

 When you think you are ready to start learning it, [start here](https://www.typescriptlang.org/) and work your way through the documentation.
 You will not regret it, it will save you a lot of time in the long run!